Adi-buffering/atlas-spot-task/assignment_step5_6_report.md

 ---

-## Step 5 — Evaluate and visualize the detection results
+## Step 5 — Evaluated and visualized the detection results

 ### Method used for evaluation
 The detector produces row-level anomaly flags and scores.
 Performance is summarized with weak-label metrics, where folder origin is used as approximate ground truth (`normal` vs `anomalies`).